Career Outlook for Water and Wastewater Engineers

 Architectural Engineer, Bridge Engineer, Civil Engineer, Construction Engineer, Facilities Engineer, Geotechnical Engineer, Highway Engineer, Hydrographic Engineer, Railroad Design Consultant, Research Hydraulic Engineer

 The overall job outlook for Water and Wastewater Engineer careers has been positive since 2004.
 Vacancies for this career have increased by 32.04 percent nationwide in that time, with an average growth of 2.00 percent per year.
 Demand for Water and Wastewater Engineers is expected to go down, with an expected -16,400 jobs shed by 2029.
 This represents an annual decrease of 0.52 percent over the next few years.
-Join our talent pool and get scouted today!
+Join our career community today!

 There are currently more Water and Wastewater Engineers in the following states